FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-11-30-starting-iot-home-automation.md

 In this blog post I want to write how I started with home automation.
 Really starting from zero as I had no clue from home automation and only heard about it from colleagues.
 The only think I knew was a Raspberry Pi because I was using it already as a Pi-Hole in my home.
 Other than that I had no clue about home automation.
 In the end I am sure that there is loads more to do and a lot of things to improve but lets go with what I have so far.

+You will have some good laughs because of my stupidity and lack of experience.
+But this was literally my story on how I got into this...with a lot of failures and lessons learned.
+They are all in here.

+> You will see a lot of links to devices and hardware I bought.
+I do NOT get any money if you click on this.
+So this is not an promotional event.

 ## The start

 I live in a flat where I have a bathroom which has no window itself and a vent fan installed which sucks moist air out of the room during and after a shower before it causes damage or mold.
 The ventilator is combined with the light so when the light is on a few seconds later the ventilator starts and when I turn the light off the ventilator runs for a bit and turns off then as well.